How do we engage people in climate? Merge our stories.

 Where I may fall short in my approach, though, is that I tend to prioritize the climate crisis as the issue, using it as the umbrella under which all other problems fall.
 And while that may be a useful frame as the climate crisis is exacerbating many of the issues we face today, it still holds up mitigating climate change as a standalone problem, rather than truly allowing it to merge with other concerns so that they are one and the same.

-"Perhaps the best strategy," according to the authors, "the best strategy is to simply say that climate change is a health risk, a risk to peace and prosperity, a risk to humanity’s survival– that the climate change story is our story as a species."
+"Perhaps the best strategy," according to the authors, "is to simply say that climate change is a health risk, a risk to peace and prosperity, a risk to humanity’s survival– that the climate change story is our story as a species."

 I couldn't have said it any better.